BoardTools/upload/README.md

 For permanent uninstallation click also `Delete data` and then you can safely remove the `ext/boardtools/upload` folder.

 ## Usage

+Information about usage of the new features (such as built-in Extensions Manager) will be added soon.

 ### Upload extensions
 To upload extensions navigate in the ACP to `Customise -> Extension Management -> Upload extensions`.
 Choose your extension zip file and click upload.
 The extension will unpack your file in the folder mentioned in composer.json.
 After that you can enable the uploaded extension in `Manage extensions` page (or simply click the link `Enable the uploaded extension`).